Wwise SDK 2021.1.9

-It can be challenging to trim down memory pool sizes to fit your required limits.
+It can be challenging to trim down memory usage to fit your required limit.
 Here are a few tips to help reduce memory usage:

-The default pool memory is directly impacted by the number of sounds and events loaded in-memory (not the media, only structure) and the amount of game objects.
+Object memory usage is directly impacted by the number of sounds and events loaded in-memory and the amount of game objects.
 It contains all the properties of the objects in your project necessary to implement the behaviors of the sound design.
 It also contains all the game objects and their related information (game syncs values, position, orientation, and so on).
-The more banks are loaded, the larger this pool needs to be.
+The more banks are loaded, the more memory needs to be allocated.
 The size needed depends only on the number of sounds that can possibly be played in one scenario, level, map, game area, or the like.
-There are practices that can help reduce this memory:
+There are practices that can help reduce these allocations:

 - Split big SoundBanks with lots of sound structures and Events into smaller SoundBanks.
-For guidance, you can check the Advanced Profiler's SoundBanks tab to see in the Default Pool column how much memory each SoundBank is taking in the Default pool.
+For guidance, you can check the Advanced Profiler's SoundBanks tab to see in the Object Memory column how much memory each SoundBank is taking.
 Then you can load and unload SoundBanks dynamically as needed.
 Think strategically in dividing them.
 For example, in dividing dialog SoundBanks, avoid creating ones with all lines for a single character.
 Instead, group the dialog contextually.

 - Use the AK::SoundEngine::ExecuteActionOnEvent API to reduce the number of events.
 Play/Stop pairs can be replaced by a single Play event and a call to ExecuteActionOnEvent for the Stop and the Pause/Resume (it could be the same Play event).